 A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in an engineering, science or technology subject.
 Other qualifications in a related subject, including but not limited to Civil; Mechanical; Electrical/Electronic; Chemical; Building Services Engineering Technology; Building Technology; Architecture; Quantitative Surveying; Project/Construction Management; Assessment Management will be considered on an individual basis.

 Months of entry

-- the theoretical basis for the organisation of project infrastructure development and how management of budgets, human resources and supply chains can affect overall project success
+You will study the traditional elements of project management and deepen your knowledge of risk analysis and sustainability.
+You’ll also develop advanced knowledge on project infrastructure development and how management of budgets, human resources and supply chains can affect overall success of the project.

 Information for international students

 - IELTS: 6 (min 5.5 in all areas)

 - Pearson: 59 (59 in all sub scores)